-Many things can break on a pop up trailer, especially if it is older.
-The following is a list of the most common problems you may encounter.
+Many things can break on a pop up trailer, especially if it's an older model.
+The following is a list of the most common problems you may encounter:

 - Ripped canvas